Firebird Documentation IndexFirebird 2.0 Language Ref. UpdateDDL statements → CREATE VIEW

 Changed in: 2.0

 Description: In versions prior to 2.0, Firebird often did not block the automatic writethrough to the underlying table if one or more triggers were defined on a naturally updatable view.
 This could cause mutations to be performed twice unintentionally, sometimes leading to data corruption and other mishaps.
-Starting at Firebird 2.0, this misbehaviour has been corrected: now if you define a trigger on a naturally updatable view, no mutations to the view will be automatically passed on to the table; either the trigger takes care of that, or nothing will.
+Starting at Firebird 2.0, this misbehaviour has been corrected: now if you define a trigger on a naturally updatable view, no mutations to the view will be automatically passed on to the table; either your trigger takes care of that, or nothing will.
 This is in accordance with the description in the InterBase 6 Data Definition Guide under Updating views with triggers.

 Warning